-Episode 2: Leading with Values with Jamie Williamson
+Episode 2 - Leading with Values w/ Jamie Williamson

 In this episode, Jamie Williamson, Head of School at The Windward School, shares his experiences as an educator and leader.
 He calls for creating educational environments that centralize in advocating for the overall development of the child and that remain laser focused in providing instruction using empirically validated research and data.
 As a leader, Jamie discusses the importance of values and creating a school community where all students, families, teachers, and leaders thrive.

 “[All educators] need to provide a place where we are educating children by using methods that are empirically validated, and we are providing children with a safe place to learn.”

 Top READ Bookmarks